TRIQS/triqs_0.x/doc/developer_manual/arrays/contents.rst

 ****************

 .. warning::
-    This library is beta.
+    This library is still beta.
+Beware of bugs !

-    This manual is not finished: work in progress.
+The documentation of the array library is divided into three parts.

 .. highlight:: c

 .. toctree::
    :maxdepth: 1
-   :numbered:

-   introduction
-   getting_started
-   view_or_not_view
-   basic_classes
-   slicing
-   shape
-   debug
-   assignment
-   algebras
-   foreach
-   functional
-   STL
-   H5
-   Interop_Python
-   IO
-   blas_lapack
-   FAQ
-   design/contents
+   introduction.rst
+   CookBook/contents.rst
+   UserManual/contents.rst
+   Design/contents.rst